Training for an Aerobic Test

 Basic Speed

-The development of basic speed can be achieved by running at the required pace over shorter distances (e.g. 200 metres).
-Having acquired the correct pace all you have to do is maintain it for the required distance so we need to develop your speed endurance.
+The development of speed can be achieved by running at the required pace over shorter distances (e.g. 200 metres).
+Having acquired the correct pace, you have to maintain it for the required distance, so we need to develop your speed endurance.

 Speed Endurance

-Speed endurance can be developed by completing a number of repetitions of these shorter distances, at the required speed, with a defined recovery between each repetition.
+Speed endurance can be developed by completing several repetitions of these shorter distances, at the required speed, with a defined recovery between each repetition.
 This session should be completed 2 or 3 times a week.
 The total distance completed in these sessions should be approximately the test distance (e.g. 12 x 200 metres = 2.4k).

 Undertake the speed endurance sessions in the following sequence: